Hawker centre: Malaysia

 During the 1950s, the British were concerned about the economic influence of the hawkers and kept them under surveillance.
-In response to the government's plan to curb the activities of the Kuala Lumpur Hawkers and Petty Traders Association, its members threatened to take up arms and participate in the Malaysian Emergency against the government, leading the latter to back down.
+In response to the government's plan to curb the activities of the Kuala Lumpur Hawkers and Petty Traders Association, its members threatened to take up arms and participate in the Malayan Emergency against the government, leading the latter to back down.

 In the next decade, the association became part of the system and actively promoted the hawkers' interests where necessary.
 By the 1960s, however, the authorities began to crack down on illegal activities and unlicensed hawkers.
 Health and safety considerations also became paramount to the authorities as the hawkers had little sanitary considerations and frequently occupied the streets with their wares, even after being fined.

 In 1967, the first two hawker centers in Malaysia were built in Kuala Lumpur as part of a programme to improve hygiene standards and clear the roads of streetside stores.
 While initially reluctant, the hawkers eventually moved to these facilities.
 However, many continue to operate in other areas, with operation in hawker centres being one of seven types of hawker licences issued by Kuala Lumpur.

 In the state of Penang, most hawkers were also moved into fixed locations as hygiene and traffic concerns grew.
 Some temporary or mobile fixtures remain, however licences to do so can only be renewed, with no new licences for mobile hawking being offered.
 Moving to fixed locations is often unpopular with hawkers, who fear losing customers and the higher fees needed.
 Labour shortages in the 1980s and 1990s led to many hawker centres being staffed by foreigners.
 In 2014, after it was reported that in 68 hawker centres 119 foreign cooks were identified, a law banning foreign cooks was proposed and gathered support, finally being passed in 2016.
 This was purported as a move to protect Penang's heritage, and 13 dishes were declared by the government as heritage dishes; 10 were of Chinese origin, 2 of Tamil origin, and 1 of Malay origin.
 Foreigners were still able to work as assistants, or as cooks in restaurants.

 Cooks working in hawker centres are mainly older individuals, challenging the sustainability of the business.
 Hawking is viewed, including by many hawkers, as low-status and low-paying.
 The COVID-19 pandemic led to further challenges.
 The Penang government pledged to restore the Gurney Drive hawker centre, considered the most well-known, which had previously relied on both domestic and international tourists.
 Overall business in Penang's hawker centres decreased by 50%, as national regulations limited their opening hours.